Broccoli and rice and everything nice

 Who said a cookie has to be sweet?
 How about a savory cookie?
 But wait, maybe it’s only the ingredients that are savory, while it has a sweet soul.
 Because all it wants is to make you happy while you eat it.

 The cookies are great as a stand alone item, however they are even better if you have them with a dip of your choice or how about using them as a vegetarian burger patty.
-Though for burger patties, I recommend you using make the cookies a little bigger.
+Though for burger patties, I recommend making the cookies a little bigger.
 You can reheat them the next day, so they are perfectly suitable for meal prep for you lunch at work.

 - 9 ounces (255 grams) of wild rice